tru-ID/sim-card-auth-android/Android-PhoneCheck.md

     }
 }
 ```
+We have added the HttpLoggingInterceptor just so we can check what is going on every step of the way.

 Create an implementation of the API endpoints defined by the Service interface in a new file ApiService.kt
 This interface is empty at the moment